This is article #25 out of 50 in The Startup Marketing Playbook.

 Link to content documents or design assets

 If you decide to use a spreadsheet, consider pasting a link to the Google Document where each article is written into a cell in the Content Calendar.
 This enables the calendar to be the true master document, making it easy for the team to quickly dive into details.
-Using a more advanced tool will have this type of functionality built in.
+A more advanced tool will have this type of functionality built in.

 Archive past weeks to remain focused